ceejaay/Chad-Jemmett-Blog/content/blog/Week-4-Labs/index.md

 [Fixed some punctuation.](https://github.com/Lambda-School-Labs/dont-send-that-email/pull/147)
 [Reduced size of hamburger icon](https://github.com/Lambda-School-Labs/dont-send-that-email/pull/154) [Fixed overlap of greeting text and hamburger icon](https://github.com/Lambda-School-Labs/dont-send-that-email/pull/155)
+Note: this fix was closed.
+My colleague was in the process of fixing it.

 [Analyzed text is bold and white](https://github.com/Lambda-School-Labs/dont-send-that-email/pull/156)